Thuan1110/react-movies/README.md

 ## Description

 ```
-Build a React movies app with API, allow users to search or view details of the movie
+Build a movies app with React and API to search or view details of the movie
 ```

 ## Demo